-- Take necessary measures to secure the disturbed areas and to limit contaminant migration from inadvertent activities so that the protection of human health is maintained through restriction of access to the area. - Contact the entity responsible for O&M who will manage any encountered contamination.
-Section 2.4 further describes the responsibilities of the entity responsible for O&M. - The entity performing O&M will take corrective action to repair the protective cap, with the exception of paved roads and parking surfaces.
+- Notify EPA and PADEP of the discovery. - Take necessary measures to secure the disturbed areas and limit contaminant migration from inadvertent activities so that the protection of human health and the environment is maintained through restriction of access to the area. - Contact the entity responsible for O&M who will manage any encountered contamination.
+Section 2.4 further describes the responsibilities of the entity responsible for O&M. - Take corrective action to repair the protective cap, with the exception of paved roads and parking surfaces.